-Guide: Moving to Texas – Electricity and Everything Else
+Moving to Texas | Best Electricity Guide

 Regulated vs. De-regulated Electricity Zones

-If you’re moving from the West Coast and are new to Texas, deregulated energy could be new territory for you.
-In regulated electricity cities in Texas, a single energy provider operates as a government-regulated monopoly and is responsible for selling and transmitting all electricity to homeowners, and customers are required to pay the rates set by the state’s public utility commission.
-Today, the cities of Austin, San Antonio, Beaumont and The Woodlands/Conroe, as well as some small towns, have regulated monopolies.
+In regulated electricity cities in Texas, a single energy provider operates as a government-regulated monopoly and is responsible for selling and transmitting all electricity to homeowners.
+Customers are must pay rates set by the state’s public utility commission.

-The remainder of Texas is de-regulated and consumers can select from dozens of providers and hundreds of electricity plans that have an assortment of rates based on the energy usage of homes.
-Rates are market-driven and set by the individual providers.
-Consumers can choose renewable energy options, fixed rate or variable rate plans, partial year or multi-year plans, and even “free electricity” plans in which energy is free of charge during designated days of the week and hours of the day.
+When it comes to plans, consumers can choose renewable energy, fixed rate or variable rate plans, partial year or multi-year plans, and even “free electricity” plans, where energy is free of charge during designated days of the week or hours of the day.

 Oncor: 888-313-4747